Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

-<h1 align=center><strong>DA PAPI Project Template</strong></h1>
+<h1 align=center><strong>FastAPI Backend Application Template</strong></h1>

 This is a template repository aimed to kick start your project with a setup from a real-world application!
-Now, let's disect the weird abbreviation from this repository title **DA PAPI** which stands for:
+This template utilizes the following tech-stack:

 * 🐳 [Dockerized](https://www.docker.com/)
 * 🐘 [Asynchronous PostgreSQL](https://www.postgresql.org/docs/current/libpq-async.html)